Open access article

 The Royal Pharmaceutical Society has made this feature article free to access in order to help promote greater inclusion and diversity in the profession.

-In 2020, The Pharmaceutical Journal launched a nationwide search to find women in the pharmacy profession who were achieving great things and deserved greater recognition.
+The Pharmaceutical Journal is once again launching a nationwide search to find women in the pharmacy profession who are achieving great things and deserve greater recognition.

 How to nominate someone

-Individuals can submit a nomination by completing the nomination form below or via this link.
-Alternatively, the form can also be downloaded using this QR code:
+Individuals can submit a nomination by completing the nomination form below.

 Please ensure all of the required information in the nomination form is provided.
 We will be unable to accept partially completed nominations.

-Successful nominations will contain concrete, quantitative evidence of their impact on patients or healthcare services, and include testimonials from other pharmacists, patients or healthcare colleagues.
+Successful nominations will contain substantial, quantitative evidence of their impact on patients or healthcare services, and include testimonials from other pharmacists, patients or healthcare colleagues.

 We want to hear how nominees have overcome barriers and shown courage in their work, and their potential in the future.